greatericontop/weaponmaster/FEATURES.md

 ### Dragon Wing

 This rare item is used to craft many dragon items.
-You need wings to craft items like `Dragon Armor` and `Dragon Elytra`. <550 weight>
+You need wings to craft items like `Dragon Armor` and `Dragon Elytra`.

+You need `400` weight to drop this item.

 ### Minor Loot